 \subsection{Experimental Setup}

-\paragraph{Datasets.} For unconditional learning, we consider CIFAR10~\cite{krizhevsky2009learning}, which contain 50K training images, and CelebA 64$\times$64~\cite{liu2015faceattributes}, which contain 162,770 training images of human faces.
+\textbf{Datasets.} For unconditional learning, we consider CIFAR10~\cite{krizhevsky2009learning}, which contain 50K training images, and CelebA 64$\times$64~\cite{liu2015faceattributes}, which contain 162,770 training images of human faces.
 For class-conditional learning, we consider ImageNet~\cite{deng2009imagenet} at 64$\times$64, 256$\times$256 and 512$\times$512 resolutions, which contains 1,281,167 training images from 1K different classes.
 For text-to-image learning, we consider MS-COCO~\cite{lin2014microsoft} at 256$\times$256 resolution, which contains 82,783 training images and 40,504 validation images.
 Each image is annotated with 5 captions.

-\paragraph{High resolution image generation.} We follow latent diffusion models (LDM)~\cite{rombach2022high} for high resolution image generation.
-Specifically, for images at 256$\times$256 and 512$\times$512 resolutions, we firstly convert them to latent representations at 32$\times$32 and 64$\times$64 resolutions respectively, using a pretrained image autoencoder provided by Stable Diffusion\footnote{ \url{https://github.com/CompVis/stable-diffusion}}~\cite{rombach2022high}.
+\textbf{High resolution image generation.} We follow latent diffusion models (LDM)~\cite{rombach2022high} for images at 256$\times$256 and 512$\times$512 resolutions.
+We firstly convert them to latent representations at 32$\times$32 and 64$\times$64 resolutions respectively, using a pretrained image autoencoder provided by Stable Diffusion\footnote{ \url{https://github.com/CompVis/stable-diffusion}}~\cite{rombach2022high}.
 Then we model these latent representations using the proposed U-ViT.

-\paragraph{Text-to-image learning.} On MS-COCO, we convert discrete texts to a sequence of embeddings using a CLIP text encoder following Stable Diffusion.
+\textbf{Text-to-image learning.} On MS-COCO, we convert discrete texts to a sequence of embeddings using a CLIP text encoder following Stable Diffusion.
 Then these embeddings are fed into U-ViT as a sequence of tokens.

-\paragraph{U-ViT configurations.} We identify four configurations of U-ViT with different number of parameters in Table~\ref{tab:uvit_cfg}.

-By default, we adopt U-ViT-Small on CIFAR10, CelebA 64$\times$64 and MS-COCO, adopt U-ViT-Mid on ImageNet 64$\times$64, and adopt U-ViT-Large on ImageNet 256$\times$256 and ImageNet 512$\times$512.
+\textbf{U-ViT configurations.} We identify several configurations of U-ViT in Table~\ref{tab:uvit_cfg}.
+In the rest of the paper, we use brief notation to represent the U-ViT configuration and the input patch size (for instance, U-ViT-H/2 means the U-ViT-Huge configuration with an input patch size of 2$\times$2).